ibm-cloudintegration/CP4I-PoT-Public/MQ/Lab_3/Readme.md

 	![](./images/image224.png)

 1. You should now see the generated messages split across the getting application sessions that are running.
-Each window will contain a subset, like this:
+Each tab will contain a subset, like this:

 	![](./images/image52.png)